 How to prepare

 Place the cloves in the water and boil for 5 minutes.
-Cover and allow to cool, then strain and drink twice a day.
+Then cover the pot and let the mixture cool, strain it, and drink it twice a day.

 10. Lavender tea

-Lavender is another good option to relieve nausea and vomiting, especially when these symptoms are caused by anxiety attacks or labyrinthitis.
-Lavender contains substances with a calming and soothing action.
+Lavender is another good option for relieving nausea and vomiting, especially when these symptoms are linked to anxiety attacks or labyrinthitis.
+It contains substances with a calming and soothing effect.

 Ingredients